-The course is also designed to enable inexperienced, non-ICT students to enter a career in ICT.
-You will benefit from the University's policies on recognition of prior learning by allowing a matching of an individual's professional experience against specific units that form part of the Graduate Diploma in ICT.
+The program is also designed to enable inexperienced, non-ICT students to enter a career in ICT.
+You will benefit from the University's policies on recognition of prior learning by allowing a matching of an individual's professional experience against specific subjects that form part of the Graduate Diploma in ICT.

 Fees and delivery

 Delivery: On campus

 Start your unlimited journey today.